gmzsebastian/FLEET/README.md

 Assuming you have your 3PI and TNS keys set up, simply run the `main_assess` function on the transient of your choice.

 ```
-data_table_best = main_assess('ZTF19acaiylt', '08:06:54.3654', '+39:00:23.8252')
+P_SLSN = predict_SLSN('ZTF19acaiylt', '08:06:54.3654', '+39:00:23.8252')
 ```

 If you don't have a name AND coordinates, you can specify either of them and the function will search in ZTF and TNS for the name of a corresponding set of coordiantes, or vice-versa.
 Just keep in mind that it will be a little slower.

-The `main_assess` function will generate several folders:
+The `predict_SLSN` function will generate several folders:
-* catalogs has the catalog of nearby sources for each transient
+* catalogs/ has the catalog of nearby sources for each transient
-* images has the 3PI cutout image of each transient
-* lightcurves has the appended lists of light curve information for each transient
+* lightcurves/ has the appended lists of light curve information for each transient
-* output_plots has the plots that were generated with all the necessary information
+* osc/ has the photometry from the Open Supernova Catalog
-* ztf has the ztf light curves
+* ztf/ has the photometry from ZTF
+* ignore/ is where the individual ignore files are stored

-Additionally the function will search for the `osc` and `FLWO` directories for data from the Open Supernova Catalog or your own photometry in `FLWO`.
-You can use the `querry_multiple_osc` function to automatically download OSC data.
+* photometry/ is where you store your own photometry

+You can use the `querry_multiple_osc` function to automatically download OSC data in bulk instead of individually quering each object.